-Or just beyond the swimming pool where we have our "Family Tree".
-My mum and a dear friend's ashes are buried in the roots of this Yellowwood tree.
+Just beyond the swimming pool is where we have our Family Tree.
+My mum and a dear friend's ashes are buried in the roots of this yellowwood.
 I fancy them peeping out at me between the leaves.
-All the world's a bit queer, bar thee and me, and I'm not so sure about thee.
+All the world's a bit queer, bar thee and me; and I am not so sure about you.

 This page may give you some ideas for the larger garden and a Compact Compost Tumbler.